Liam Hallam is a sports science graduate. He is also a keen cyclist as well as being a lover of the Derbyshire Dales and Peak District.

 Performance in the Mud

 The 2019–20 cyclocross season in the UK will be remembered as one of the wettest on record.
-That means that 'cross courses have been muddy and therefore a great test for a tire targetted at riding in the mud.
+That means that 'cross courses have been muddy and therefore a great test for a tire targeted at riding in the mud.

 The Mud Wrestler performed admirably in moderately muddy conditions.
 Gripping well in the turns.
 The central tread pattern is a little too shallow to really bite on soft banks and in very soft conditions.
 It doesn't have the tread depth of the Vittoria Cross XL Pro tires I have on my primary bike.
 The tire clears better due to its lack of depth however lacks real confidence in sloppy conditions.